mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Master Natural Weapon:** Your weapon is deadlier than most.
 Gain an additional +2 bonus to [[Fight]] when unarmed in close combat.

-**Critical Hit:** Whenever you cause stress using your natural weapon, you may instead cause a mild consequence, if the target doesn’t already have one.
+**Critical Hit:** Whenever you cause stress using your natural weapon, you may instead cause a mild consequence, if the target doesn't already have one.

 **Bloody Weapon:** When you attack with your natural weapon and succeed with style, give the defender the [[situation aspect]] [Bleeding] with one free invocation.
 If they are already [Bleeding], add another free invocation to the aspect.